Nikolaus-B/power-pulse/README-Power-Pulse.md

 npm start — run the app in production mode;

-npm run dev — run the app in development mode
+npm run start — run the app in development mode

 ## Development team :